52617365/Lookup-Tools/README.md

 > You are able to mongoimport data in a .csv format, why would you turn it into JSON first?

-- **TLDR;** I can't guarantee the format of the file and converting it to JSON will minimize data loss.
+- **TLDR;** I can't guarantee the format of the file and converting it to JSON will minimize data loss, on top of this, to avoid the extra step of having to use mongoimport, the importing of JSON strings into MongoDB is automated by this tool.

 For example, if you have a csv dataset that contains the following data: